Big & Small: Broadcasters

 In the United Kingdom, Big & Small was shown on CBeebies, BBC1, and BBC2, as well as Cyw in Wales.
 Treehouse TV aired Big & Small in Canada.
 In total, over 40 channels worldwide have featured the programme.

-Home Media
+Home media

 On March 12, 2009, ITV Global Entertainment secured the UK Home Media rights to the series.
-Through their ITV DVD label, the company released "We're Big & Small!" on March 30.The UK version contains the first eight episodes of Series 1 as well as three bonus shorts, while the Canadian version released by Treehouse TV omits the shorts and only includes the first five episodes.
+Through their ITV DVD label, the company released We're Big & Small! on March 30.
+The UK version contains the first eight episodes of Series 1 as well as three bonus shorts, while the Canadian version released by Treehouse TV omits the shorts and only includes the first five episodes.

-Two further DVDs were released in the UK: "Starry, Starry Night", containing episodes 9 to 16 of Series 1, and "The Biggest Story", containing episodes 1 to 5 and episode 16 of Series 3; the former released by ITV Studios, and the latter released by Abbey Home Media.
-In Canada, Treehouse TV released "Party Time!", containing five assorted episodes from Series 1 and 2.
+Two more DVDs were released in the UK.
+ITV Studios released Starry, Starry Night, containing episodes 9 to 16 of Series 1.
+Abbey Home Media released The Biggest Story, containing episodes 1 to 5 and episode 16 of Series 3.

+Similarly, Treehouse TV released two more DVDs in Canada.
+Party Time! featured the episodes "Party Time!", "Surprise, Surprise", "Playing by the Rules", "Celery Day", and "Big & Small Day".
+Play Date featured the episodes "Play Date", "The Case of the Missing Kohlrabi", "The Gwelf in the Garden", "The Singing Gwelf", and "Abracadabra".

+The compilation DVD The CBeebies Collection Vol. 1 contained the episode "Moon Race".